kyuupichan/electrumx/docs/protocol-methods.md

   * *hash_function*

-    The hash function the server uses for :ref:`script hashing
+    The hash function the server uses for `script hashing
     <script hashes>`.
 The client must use this function to hash
     pay-to-scripts to produce script hashes to send to the server.
     The default is "sha256".  "sha256" is currently the only